mmkolpakov/controls-composite-kt/README.md

 -   **[KStateMachine](https://github.com/KStateMachine/kstatemachine):** A powerful, type-safe library for creating Finite State Machines (FSMs).
 It is the engine behind the formal lifecycle (`Attaching`, `Running`, `Failed`) and operational state management within devices, providing robustness and predictability to device behavior.

--   **[Kotlinx AtomicFU](https://github.com/Kotlin/kotlinx-atomicfu):** Used in the `controls-composite-metrics` to provide performant, lock-free, multiplatform atomic operations.
+-   **[Kotlinx AtomicFU](https://github.com/Kotlin/kotlinx-atomicfu):** Used in the `controls-metrics` to provide performant, lock-free, multiplatform atomic operations.
 This is crucial for high-throughput components like the `AtomicMetricCollector` and internal state management.

 ### I/O, Networking, and Distributed Communication

 -   **[Okio](https://square.github.io/okio/):** A modern, multiplatform I/O library that provides an efficient and easy-to-use abstraction over byte streams.
-It is the foundation for the `controls-composite-persistence` module's file-based `SnapshotStore`.
+It is the foundation for the `controls-persistence` module's file-based `SnapshotStore`.

 -   **[Ktor](https://ktor.io/):** Used in the `controls-exporter-prometheus` module to run a lightweight, non-blocking HTTP server for exposing the `/metrics` endpoint.
 Its multiplatform nature makes it a natural fit for the project.